The-OpenROAD-Project/OpenLane/docs/source/installation_common_section.rst

    https://docs.docker.com/get-started/

-.. todo:: Move this section to be specific to ubuntu and Linux distros

-Troubleshooting docker installation issues
+Troubleshooting docker installation issues [Linux/Ubuntu only]
 --------------------------------------------------------------------------------

 If you get Docker permission error when running any Docker images: